 - Drop Unused Resources: Enable to remove any resources, such as images, fonts, color spaces, or snapshots of content from other pages, that are not used when rendering page content (this often happens when PDFs are extracted from larger documents).

-- Drop Free XRefs: Enable to recycle any that no longer refer to anything in the document.
+- Drop Free XRefs: Enable to recycle any XRefsXRefs are reference numbers for objects within a PDF. that no longer refer to anything in the document.